 Purity Coffee firmly believes that producing the healthiest coffee starts at the farm, and fortunately, this is where producing the most delicious coffee also starts.
-Unlike more popular companies like Green Mountain, Purity sources only specialty grade 100% Arabica coffee, well-known in the world as the best coffee beans thanks to sweet and complex flavors.
+Unlike more popular companies like Green Mountain, Purity sources only specialty grade 100% Arabica coffee, well-known in the coffee world as the best coffee beans thanks to sweet and complex flavours.

 All Purity coffee is Organic, Rainforest Alliance, and Bird Friendly certified.
 These certifications ensure that the coffee beans themselves are high quality and that the environment and people at origin are treated with respect.
 The Bird Friendly certification is exceptionally rigorous, with requirements for foliage cover and biodiversity (2).

-So my fears that Purity prioritizing health over flavor would lead to sub-par coffee were unfounded.
+So my fears that Purity prioritizing health over flavour would lead to sub-par coffee were unfounded.
 Lucky for Purity and me, healthy coffee, great-tasting coffee, and sustainable coffee are all produced in the same conditions.